nrxus/rfcs/text/0000-cfg-alias.md

 }
 ```

-A repeated alias will be an error at compile time
+Reusing an alias name will result in a compile time error:

 ```rust
 #[cfg(foobar)] = #[cfg(any(foo, bar))]